 Caregiving is especially stressful during these challenging times.
-While we are not currently able to meet in person, Nancy is available for scheduled telephone consultations and FaceTime meetings.
+While workshops are not currently being held, Nancy is available for scheduled telephone consultations and FaceTime meetings.
 She can help you with care plans, caregiver challenges, questions about dementia, placement options and more.
-For more information, email Nancy at firstname.lastname@example.org or call her at 402-312-9324.
+For more information, email Nancy at email@example.com or call/text her at 402-312-9324.

 Family Caregiver Workshops

 Note: The following workshops have been canceled until further notice.
 In the meantime, please reach out to Nancy for private consultations.
 Nancy also is available for small group presentations or meetings.
 Contact Nancy at 402-312-9324 or email her.

 All workshops are presented by Nancy Flaherty, MS, CDP, president of Flaherty Senior Consulting.